zaqturey/expns_tracker/README.md

 ## Commits History (newest on the top)

+>> Added 'assets/images' folder, added a new image, added logic to display it if there is no data in 'transactions' List.
+- assets/images >> added a new folder i.e. 'images' for local picture storage
+- assets/images >> added a new 'no_txn_available.png' images
+- pubspec.yaml >> Added/Uncommented 'assets' section and added relative path for the 'no_txn_available.png'
+- transaction_list.dart >> Applied 'ternary-operator' to display 'no_txn_available.png' in case no data is available.

 >> Added 'assets/fonts' folder and added a new font family to it.
 Also added a generic text style for 'title' and applied it.
 - assets >> added a new folder i.e. 'assets' at root level.
-- assests/fonts >> added a new folder i.e. 'fonts' to store different font files
+- assets/fonts >> added a new folder i.e. 'fonts' to store different font files
-- assests/fonts/open-sans >> Downloaded a new font from 'fonts.google.com', extracted it ttf files and stored in this folder
+- assets/fonts/open-sans >> Downloaded a new font from 'fonts.google.com', extracted it ttf files and stored in this folder
-- pubspec.yaml >> Uncommented 'fonts' section and added different variants for 'OpenSans' and 'Quicksand'
+- pubspec.yaml >> Added/Uncommented 'fonts' section and added different variants for 'OpenSans' and 'Quicksand'
 - main.dart >> updated 'theme' i.e added 'Quicksand' as 'fontfamily' to 'ThemeData'
 - main.dart >> added a 'title' specific 'textTheme' that can be used across the entire app for title texts
 - 'transaction_item.dart' >>  for 'txnTitle' replaced the custom 'style' properties with